New Faculty Open Mic Program

 - Provide peer support in navigating various aspects of the faculty role – teaching, mentoring/advising, service, scholarship (and more)

-The meetings have an “open-mic” format with no set agenda other than the issues, questions and problems faced by new faculty.
+The meetings feature an “open-mic” format with no set agenda other than the issues, questions and problems faced by new faculty.
 These one hour sessions will serve as opportunities for new faculty to share concerns and to get feedback from others.
 These sessions are intended as nonjudgmental forums; no questions are inconsequential; discussions among colleagues stay within the confines of our group.
 It is not required that you attend every session if you have a conflict with one or more.
 However, the Open Mics will not be recorded in order to maintain confidentiality for the participants.

 Session Dates & Registration